 Examples of Origins of Japanese Surnames

-As mentioned, many Japanese surnames referred to specific locations or characteristics about a particular family.
+As mentioned, many Japanese surnames referred to specific locations or characteristics of a particular family.
 Here are some popular examples:

 Myouji — Family Name in Japanese